sixeyed/docker-windows-workshop/slides/sections/backend-rest-api.md

 Now we can run the app and have the reference data served by the API.
 Check out the [v3 manifest](https://github.com/sixeyed/docker-windows-workshop/blob/dcus18/app/v3.yml) - it adds a service for the REST API.

-The manifest also configures the web app to use the API.
-This has to be a change to the monolith - in this case using Dependency Injection to load a different implementation of the reference data loader.
+The manifest also configures the web app to use the API - using Dependency Injection to load a different implementation of the reference data loader.

 _Upgrade to v3:_